SEKOIA-IO/documentation/_shared_content/ECS parsing standariziation for EDR.md

 | `host.os.full`          | The OS of the host that generated the event     | `Windows 11 Enterprise`, `Ubuntu 22.04`          |
 | `host.domain`           | The domain of the host that generated the event | `Workgroup`                                      |
 ## Examples of event parsing
-In this section, raw events extracted from real use cases are used to show the expected parsing outcome .For each example, the input will be a raw event in json format and the output will be the ECS  with the parsed fields.
+In this section, raw events extracted from real use cases are used to show the expected parsing outcome .For each example, the input will be a raw event in json format and the output will be in ECS.
-We will see in the next section examples of EDRs and how the ECS format fields be parsed.
+We will see in the next section examples of EDRs and how examples of ECS fields are parsed.

 ### HarfangLab EDR
 This is a Harfang EDR lab alert that was triggered by Harfang agent in a Windows machine.
-The related event is the creation of a new Local User by a Powershell.
+The related event is the creation of a new local user by a Powershell.

 **Raw Event Before Parsing**
 ```json
     {